ak10net/ak10net.github.io/_posts/2021-05-01-content-recommender.md

 	+ The model can only make recommendations based on existing interests of the user.
 In other words, the model has limited ability to expand on the users' existing interests.

 ### About the dataset
-Dataset we are going to use is from [Genius.com](https://www.cs.cornell.edu/~arb/data/genius-expertise/) We will use `lyrics.jl` file from the download
++ Dataset we are going to use is from [Genius.com](https://www.cs.cornell.edu/~arb/data/genius-expertise/)
-Dataset has 37K songs from 10K plus artists
++ We will use `lyrics.jl` file from the download
-Dataset has two columns 'song' and 'lyrics'
++ Dataset has two columns 'song' and 'lyrics'
-Song column contains artist name plus name of the song Lyrics column contains lyrics as displayed on genius.com We are going to clean the data set and extract new features before building recommender
++ Song column contains artist name plus name of the song
++ Lyrics column contains lyrics as displayed on genius.com
++ We are going to clean the data set and extract new features before building recommender

 Let's start with basic imports
 ```python